Scattered classes of graphs: Rank -scattered vertex-minor ideals

 We will prove the backward direction of Theorem~\ref{thm:main4} by induction on $k$.
 In the procedure, we find a vertex-minor containing a vertex set $S$ which induces a subgraph isomorphic to $mH$ for some connected graph $H$ on $k$ vertices.
 Generally, we meet two situations: the cut-rank of $S$ is large or small.
 In the next lemma, we prove that if the cut-rank of $S$ is large, then we can directly find a vertex-minor isomorphic to the disjoint union of many copies of some connected graph on $k+1$ vertices.
 If the cut-rank is small, then we will recursively find another such set after excluding $S$.

-\begin{lemma} For positive integers $k$ and $n$, there exists a positive integer $m=f_1(k,n)$ such that if a graph $G$ admits a set $W=\{w_1,\ldots,w_m\}$ that is a clique or an independent set satisfying the following two properties, then $G$ has a vertex-minor isomorphic to $nH'$ for some connected graph $H'$ on $k+1$ vertices. \begin{enumerate}[(i)] \item $G-W= m H$ for some connected graph $H$ on $k$ vertices. \item For some vertex $v$ of $H$ and its copies $v_1$, $v_2$, $\ldots$, $v_m$ in $mH$, $v_i$ is adjacent to $w_j$ if and only if $i=j$. \end{enumerate} \end{lemma} \begin{proof} Let $H_i$ be the $i$-th copy of $H$ in $G-W$.
+\begin{lemma} For positive integers $k$ and $n$, there exists a positive integer $m=f_1(k,n)$ such that if a graph $G$ admits a set $W=\{w_1,\ldots,w_m\}$ that is a clique or an independent set satisfying the following two properties, then $G$ has a vertex-minor isomorphic to $nH'$ for some connected graph $H'$ on $k+1$ vertices. \begin{enumerate}[(i)] \item $G-W= m H$ for some connected graph $H$ on $k$ vertices. \item For some vertex $v$ of $H$ and its copies $v_1$, $v_2$, $\ldots$, $v_m$ in $mH$, $v_i$ is adjacent to $w_j$ if and only if $i=j$.
+(In other words, the subgraph induced by $W\cup \{v_1,v_2,\ldots,v_m\}$ is isomorphic to $K_m\mat \S_m$ or $\S_m\mat \S_m$.) \end{enumerate} \end{lemma} \begin{proof} Let $H_i$ be the $i$-th copy of $H$ in $G-W$.
 We fix an isomorphism from $H$ to $H_i$ and isomorphisms between copies of $H$ so that these isomorphisms are compatible.

 Assume that $m>2^{k-1}(m_1-1)$.
 For each $w_i$, there are at most $2^{k-1}$ possible sets of neighbors in $H_i$.
 So there exists a subset $W_1$ of $W$ with $\abs{W_1}= m_1$ such that the set of all neighbors of each $w_i\in W_1$ in $H_i$ is identical up to isomorphisms between copies of $H$.